Barrie HBOT: Clinics, Cost and Coverage (2026) Skip to main content

 Hyperbaric Oxygen Therapy in Barrie

 Ontario.
-Barrie has two private HBOT clinics serving central Ontario and the cottage country region.
-OHIP hospital HBOT via Toronto General.
+Barrie has two HBOT clinics serving central Ontario and cottage country; both bill OHIP for the recognised conditions.
+Hospital HBOT for emergencies is at Toronto General.

 Quick Answer

-HBOT in Barrie: Barrie has two hyperbaric oxygen therapy facilities, both private: Barrie HBOT on Lockhart Road and Simcoe Hyperbarics.
-OHIP-covered hospital HBOT is at Toronto General or Hamilton General; select eligible GTA-area Independent Health Facilities may also bill OHIP for approved indications (confirm with each clinic).
-Private sessions in Barrie typically cost $175 to $325 and can usually begin within one to two weeks.
+In short, HBOT in Barrie: Barrie has two hyperbaric oxygen therapy facilities: Barrie HBOT on Lockhart Road and Simcoe Hyperbarics, both Independent Health Facilities that bill OHIP for the recognised conditions (confirm your specific indication with each clinic).
+Conditions outside the recognised indications are not OHIP-funded; some facilities may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly.
+Time-critical hyperbaric emergencies are routed to the hospital programme at Toronto General.
+Self-pay off-label sessions in Barrie typically cost $175 to $325 and can usually begin within one to two weeks.

 Key facts at a glance